Guillaume Latendresse

 Guillaume Latendresse (born May 24, 1987) is a Canadian former professional ice hockey player.
-He was drafted by the Montreal Canadiens of the National Hockey League (NHL) in the second round, 45th overall, of the 2005 NHL Entry Draft, and played in the NHL with Montreal, the Minnesota Wild and the Ottawa Senators.
-Latendresse was born in LaSalle, Quebec, but grew up in Sainte-Catherine, Quebec.
+He was selected in the second round, 45th overall, by the Montreal Canadiens in the 2005 NHL Entry Draft.
+Lantendresse also played for the Minnesota Wild and Ottawa Senators.

 Playing career

 As a youth, Latendresse played in the 2001 Quebec International Pee-Wee Hockey Tournament with the minor ice hockey team from Collège Charles-Lemoyne in Sainte-Catherine, Quebec.

 Junior

 Latendresse was selected by the Drummondville Voltigeurs second overall in the 2003 Quebec Major Junior Hockey League (QMJHL) Entry Draft, just after Sidney Crosby, who was taken first overall by the Rimouski Océanic.
 Latendresse played two seasons with the Voltigeurs before being selected by the Montreal Canadiens in the second round of the 2005 NHL Entry Draft.
 He attended the Canadiens' training camp in 2005, but was ultimately returned to the Voltigeurs for another season of development.
 He was a member of the Canadian World Junior Team that won the gold medal in 2006.

 On January 7, 2017, Latendresse's number 22 was retired by the Voltigeurs as part of their 35th season celebrations.
 He scored 96 goals, 114 assists and 210 points in 169 games with the Voltigeurs.
 His linemate Derick Brassard had his number 61 retired earlier the same season.